aerni/statamic-livewire-forms/README.md

 ## Captcha

-This addon provides a `captcha` fieldtype that you can add to your form blueprint.
-You can add the fieldtype either through the form blueprint builder in the Control Panel or directly to your blueprint file.
-This addon currently only supports Google reCAPTCHA v2 (checkbox).
+This addon comes with a `Captcha` fieldtype that lets you add a `Google reCAPTCHA v2 (checkbox)` captcha to your form.
+You can add the field either through the form blueprint builder in the Control Panel or directly to your form blueprint file.

 >**Note:** Make sure to add your captcha key and secret in your `.env` file.